ktheodora/SmartBucksApp/docs/_posts/2019-06-03-Advanced_Prototype.md

 The coding standards that we followed are described below.

-**1. Classes and methods**
+**1.Classes and methods**

 - For class names corresponding to the back-end code of activities, we used the camelCase (https://en.wikipedia.org/wiki/Camel_case ) practice, where our classes' names practically contain the first part's letter starting with lowercase letter and the second part starting with uppercase (for example enterExpenses, updateDetails etc).<br/>
 ![Deadline image]({{site.baseurl}}/images/camelCase.jpeg "camelCase Naming"){:height="50%" width="50%"}
 <br/>
 - If the name of the activity is defined by a single word and not by multiple, then we add as a second part of the name the word 'activity' (for example mainActivity, loginActivity, preferencesActivity etc).
 -  For the classes names corresponding to object creation, we just named them after their specific object name, in our case the User and the Expenses classes.

-**2. Variables**
+**2.Variables**

 - For variables names, we keep the letters lowercase, but depending on whether we want to declare a front end view or button, we add in the end of the variable the word 'view' or 'btn', so that we are able to always separate where the variable refers to.